oracle/graalpython/README.md

 * Or you can build it and test from commandline in the top folder (where pom.xml is located)
     * build: `ant jar`
     * run tests: `ant test`

+### Updating the grammar

+We have modified the grammar actions and return types to match the Java code.
+The git history shows the modifications were done to a CPython grammar file.
+To update the grammar, check out the branch `grammar-import`.
+Get the latest CPython grammar (in the CPython source `Grammar/python.gram`) and put it over `src/main/python/pegjava/python.gram` (that's the only file in that branch).
+Then commit to the python-grammar branch and push that branch.
+Now go back to master.
+And do `git merge python-grammar`.
+Resolve any conflicts.
+Now regenerate the Java parser.